NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wondrous Figurine (Marble Elephant).md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

-Finely carved from a solid piece of marble, this gleaming elephant statuette becomes a fully grown [[Monster Core/Elephant|Elephant]] when activated.
+Finely carved from a solid piece of marble, this gleaming elephant statuette becomes a fully grown [[3-Rules/Bestiaries/Monster Core/E/Elephant|Elephant]] when activated.

 The elephant can be called upon no more than four times per month.
 It remains for 24 hours as long as it is being used as a beast of burden or for transport.